-- 3.7.4.1 During normal operational procedures an agreed amount of limited contact is permitted in the seal (See 3.6, Seals).
-The manufacturer shall carry out an analysis to determine what parts of the compressor will rub in the event of a catastrophic rotor excursion such as would be caused by an axial or radial bearing failure.
-The manufacturer shall make every effort to ensure that the resulting rubs that occur during the compressor run down shall meet the following criteria: - a) The partners in the rub shall be any combination of silver, copper alloy, nickel alloy, high alloy steel. e.g. A cast iron to low alloy steel rub is not permitted. - b) At the rub site there is high heat capacity and good heat transfer. - 3.7.4.2 At the design stage the manufacturer shall supply a table of clearances and materials that demonstrates that the above requirements have been complied with.
+During normal operational procedures an agreed amount of limited contact is permitted in the seal, see 3.6.
+The manufacturer shall carry out an analysis to determine what parts of the compressor will rub in the event of a catastrophic rotor excursion which can be caused by an axial or radial bearing failure.
+The manufacturer shall make every effort to ensure that the resulting rubs that occur during the compressor run down shall meet the following criteria:

+- The partners in the rub shall be any combination of silver, copper alloy, nickel alloy, high alloy steel, e.g., a cast iron to low alloy steel rub is not permitted, and - At the rub site there is high heat capacity and good heat transfer.

+At the design stage the manufacturer shall supply a table of clearances and materials that demonstrates that the above requirements have been complied with.

-3.8 Rotor dynamic analysis, Verification tests and data to be provided
+3.8 Rotor dynamic analysis, verification tests and data to be provided